Water and a Flame

 "Water and a Flame" is a song recorded by Australian singer Daniel Merriweather for his debut solo album, Love & War.
 It features vocals from English singer-songwriter Adele.
 "Water and a Flame" was released as the album's fourth and final single on 2 November 2009.
 Produced by Eg White and released under Columbia Records, "Water and a Flame" peaked at number 180 on the UK Singles Chart.
-In 2013, "Water and a Flame" was recorded by Celine Dion for her album, Loved Me Back to Life.
+In 2013, "Water and a Flame" was recorded by Canadian singer Celine Dion for her album, Loved Me Back to Life, also produced by White.

 Composition

 "Water and a Flame" was described as "a smoky, heartfelt ballad".
 According to David Balls of Digital Spy, "it finds their rich and soulful vocals dovetailing sweetly - enough to draw attention away from the slightly clichéd chorus".

 Music videos

 The song's music video does not feature Adele.